Operation Berlin (Atlantic): Subsequent operations

 Coastal Command aircraft located the two German battleships at Brest on 28 March after six days of intensive searches of French ports.
 Once the battleships were confirmed to be in port, the Home Fleet returned to its bases for a brief period and the Atlantic convoy system returned to its normal routings.
 Due to the threat the force at Brest posed, the Home Fleet blockaded the port and provided powerful escorts to convoys.
 Submarines were stationed off Brest, and Coastal Command closely monitored it.
-The Home Fleet maintained three or four naval task forces at all times to intercept the German battleships if they left Brest.
+The Home Fleet maintained three or four naval forces to intercept the German battleships if they left Brest.
 Force H was also reinforced and patrolled the routes used by north and southbound convoys.
 Command of the forces operating west of France alternated between Tovey and Somerville.

-The RAF repeatedly made large attacks that targeted the German battleships at Brest.
+The RAF made large attacks on the German battleships at Brest.
 The first raid took place on the night of 30/31 March.
 On 6 April a British aircraft torpedoed Gneisenau.
 She was hit by four bombs during another raid on 10 April.
 It took until the end of 1941 for the damage inflicted by these attacks to be repaired.
 Scharnhorst required repairs to her boilers which rendered her unable to participate in Operation Rheinübung, the raid into the Atlantic undertaken by Bismarck and Prinz Eugen during May.

-Lütjens led Operation Rheinübung from the battleship and sank HMS Hood in the Battle of the Denmark Strait on 24 May.
-He was killed when Bismarck was destroyed by the Home Fleet on 27 May.
+Lütjens led Rheinübung from the battleship and sank HMS Hood in the Battle of the Denmark Strait on 24 May.
+He was killed when Bismarck was sunk by the Home Fleet on 27 May.
 Guided by Ultra intelligence, the British also sank seven of the eight supply ships that had been sent into the Atlantic to support Bismarck.
 Following this defeat Hitler forbade further battleship raids into the Atlantic.
 On 13 June RAF aircraft torpedoed the cruiser Lützow while she was trying to break out into the Atlantic.
-This was the last raid into the Atlantic that was attempted by the Kriegsmarine's heavy warships.
-As a result, Operation Berlin was the final success against Allied shipping achieved by German warships in the North Atlantic.
+This was the last raid into the Atlantic attempted by the Kriegsmarine's heavy warships.
+Operation Berlin was the final success against Allied shipping achieved by German warships in the North Atlantic.
 Submarines formed the main element of the German anti-shipping campaign for the remainder of the war.

 After the repairs to her boilers were completed, Scharnhorst was transferred to La Pallice on 21 July as it was further from the British bomber bases and believed to be at less risk of air attacks.
 She was hit by five bombs during an air raid on 24 July, and required repairs in Brest that were not completed until 15 January 1942.
 In line with a decision made by Hitler in September 1941 to concentrate the Kriegsmarine's surface warships in Norway, the Scharnhorst-class battleships were ordered to return to Germany via the English Channel.
-During the "Channel Dash" they and Prinz Eugen departed Brest under heavy air and naval escort on 11 February 1942.
+During the Channel Dash they and Prinz Eugen departed Brest with air cover and naval escort on 11 February 1942.
 Both battleships were damaged by mines, but reached Germany.